mattywilson/OSINT-Tool/README.md

 ## ⚖️ Legal Notice

-This tool is for authorized security research and SOC operations only.
+This tool is for authorised security research and SOC operations only.
 Users are responsible for:
 - Complying with API terms of service
 - Following applicable laws and regulations
-- Obtaining proper authorization before analyzing systems
+- Obtaining proper authorisation before analysing systems
 - Respecting rate limits and usage policies

 ## 📞 Support